AlgoMaster Logo

 In distributed systems, messages can arrive out of order or be delivered multiple times.
 This is especially common after reconnections when the client might request a replay of recent messages.

 Assign sequence numbers or unique IDs to messages.
 Track the last processed ID on the client.
 Buffer out-of-order messages until gaps are filled.
 Detect and discard duplicates.
-For SSE, the built-in event ID mechanism handles much of this automatically.
+For SSE, the event ID mechanism helps the client tell the server where to resume, but the server still needs a replayable event source.

 Backpressure and Flow Control